autarch/blog.urth.org/content/posts/2011-10-01-why-do-people-use-the-system-perl.md

 I'll also need help in distribution the poll to corporate users. </p>

 **Zbigniew Lukasiak, on 2011-10-03 02:37, said:**
 The question is how these additional perls would live together with the system perl - and in particular can they use the same name for the executable?
-With vi and vim you can set it globally with <a href="http://linux.die.net/man/8/alternatives" rel="nofollow ugc">http://linux.die.net/man/8/alternatives</a> - but we need to set it per 'task', if you run a system utility you want it to use the system perl - but for your own web apps you want your alternative perl.
+With vi and vim you can set it globally with <http://linux.die.net/man/8/alternatives> - but we need to set it per 'task', if you run a system utility you want it to use the system perl - but for your own web apps you want your alternative perl.
 I think the only sane solution here is to use different names for these perls - just like the smoke testers do.

 **Bron Gondwana, on 2011-10-03 02:47, said:**
 Why have we kept using the system perl?
 If you have multiple perls on the system then you need to worry about multiple module trees and compatibility between them.
 You need to worry about "something was run with the wrong perl and did weird things".